 When choosing criteria for success measures, an important condition is that the measures be easy to use.
 A measure built around readily available information is often more preferable than building one from scratch.
-Furthermore, the cost of using the measure should be considered, as there is very little point in having brilliantly designed success measures that require a quarter-time staff member for tracking.
-A reasonably good success measure that is easily used without cost is usually superior to a great success measure that is expensive.
+Furthermore, you should consider the cost of using the measure, as there is very little point in having brilliantly designed success measures that require a quarter-time staff member for tracking.
+A reasonably good success measure that you can use easily without cost is usually superior to a great success measure that is expensive.

 In the process of building success measures, there is a natural tendency to generate more ways to measure a line of business than can possibly be managed.
 The number and permutation of success measures is surprisingly broad and you can forget that measuring success takes time and effort - resources that are limited in most nonprofits.
 You are best to stick with the “less is more” approach and see how successful it is.